 §115.10.
 Administration of Local Infiltration Anesthesia.

-(a) “Local infiltration anesthesia” means the deposition of a local anesthetic solution meant for the elimination of the sensation of pain by local injection of a drug near the terminal nerve endings.
+(a) “Local infiltration anesthesia” means the deposition of a local anesthetic solution meant for the elimination of the sensation of pain by local injection of a drug near the terminal nerve endings of teeth and supporting tissues.

 (b) General Provisions.

-(1) A Texas-licensed dentist may delegate the administration of local infiltration anesthesia to a licensed dental hygienist, if the delegating dentist is physically present in the facility where the procedure is occurring and is continuously aware of the patient’s physical status and well-being.
+(1) A Texas-licensed dentist may delegate the administration of local infiltration anesthesia to a licensed dental hygienist, if the dental hygienist works under the direct supervision of the licensed dentist.

 (2) The dental hygienist must hold a current local infiltration anesthesia certificate in accordance with the requirements of this section.